zuozhenggh/learning-library/data-management-library/database/multitenant/clone-plug-drop/clone-plug-drop.md

 - **Contributors** -  David Start, Anoosha Pilli, Brian McGraw, Quintin Hill
 - **Last Updated By/Date** - Kay Malcolm, Product Manager, DB Product Management, October 2020

-## Need Help?
-Having an issue or found an error?
-Click the question mark icon in the upper left corner to contact the LiveLabs team directly.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.